sebastian-zieba/PACMAN/docs/source/pcf.rst

 save_drift_plot/show_drift_plot
 ''''''''''''''''''''''''''''''''''''''''''''
 The fitted wavelength calibration parameters over time.
-We do a linear fit (a + b * wavelength) to the reference spectrum and fit for the height.
+We do a linear fit (a + b * wavelength) to the reference spectrum (which can be either a stellar model * instrument throughput or the first exposure in a visit depending on what the user chose in correct_wave_shift_refspec) and fit for the height.
+If a reference spectrum was a stellar model * the throughput, the first fit parameters of the fit of the 1d to the sm*throughput wont be shown in that plot.

  First panel: a
  Second panel: b